1996 Nintendo 64 Repair, Restoration, & Modification

 I decided to use tantalum electrolytic capacitors, an equivalent to aluminium electrolytic capacitors – these use a solid electrolyte, meaning that they will not physically leak.

-I couldn’t find any commercially available tantalum capacitor packs for this version of the N64 mainboard, so I just made up my own by noting the specifications of all of the electrolytic capacitors on the board, and ordering a set of high-quality known-brand parts.
+I couldn’t find any commercially available capacitor packs for this version of the N64, so I just made up my own by noting the specifications of all of the electrolytic capacitors on the board, and ordering a set of high-quality known-brand parts.

 RGB Video Modification